What is a Family Help Assessment?

 • if the CIN plan is still required and if so, what needs to be done next, when and who by

-• if the CIN plan can step down to a common assessment framework (CAF) plan and if so, why and how that will be organised
+• if the CIN plan can step down to a Targeted Early Support plan or Community Early Support Plan and if so, why and how that will be organised

 • if the CIN plan needs to step up to child protection and if so, why and how that will be organised